 This guide cannot cover every personal circumstance.
-It does not cover all ill health retirement benefits nor rights that apply to those whose benefits are subject to a pension sharing order following divorce or dissolution of a civil partnership.
-Nor does it cover rights that apply to a limited number of members, such as those:

-- whose pension benefits increase in any tax year by more than the standard annual allowance or the tapered annual allowance, or - to whom protected rights apply.
+It does not cover all ill health retirement benefits nor rights that apply to those whose rights are subject to a pension sharing order following divorce or dissolution of a civil partnership.
+Nor does it cover rights that apply to a limited number of councillors eg those whose total pension benefits exceed the lifetime allowance (£1,073,100 currently), those whose pension benefits increase in any tax year by more than the standard annual allowance (£40,000 currently) or for high earners, the tapered annual allowance, or those to whom protected rights apply.